 Our staff educators specialize in helping you have the difficult conversations concerning the important issues in life with the people who matter the most.
 Over the years, we have brought encouraging and thought-provoking presentations to many people, helping them facilitate these conversations.
 We can do the same for you and your group.
 It is our hope to encourage you to live a life where you leave nothing unfinished, unsaid, or undone.

 We cater to the educational needs of your faith, caregiver, corporate, or civic group, so let us know what you’re interested in and we’ll customize it for you.
 All offerings are free and available virtually.
-The following topics are a selection of what we can offer while a full menu can be viewed here.

 Discover practical insights on what palliative care offers and how Transitions LifeCare can be a resource for those seeking to manage the pain and symptoms that accompany a serious life-limiting illness.
 This conversation will help lead you to a deeper understanding of what palliative care is, what you can expect, how it is paid for, and if it is right for you or someone you love.

 Learn practical tips on selecting a healthcare power of attorney and making your wishes regarding your future medical care known to your loved ones.
 Using a simple and comprehensive document called Five Wishes®, we will guide you through the process one step at a time and help you have conversations concerning the issues that matter the most with the people who matter the most in your life.

 Receive a practical guide for caregivers and receivers who are on or preparing for a caregiving journey.
 Together, we will explore what you need to know while discovering the skills, resources, equipment, and support you will need for the path that lies ahead.